Today, over 90% of traffic comes through Google’s search engine.

-And yet, while businesses are willing to spend freely on digital subscriptions, SEO agencies and consultants, many overlook the invaluable information that you can gather from Google’s own free tools.
+And yet, while businesses are willing to spend freely on social media tools, digital subscriptions, SEO agencies and consultants, many overlook the invaluable information that you can gather from Google’s own free tools.

 The suite of Google tools can unlock the secrets to higher rankings by giving you key insights about which keywords to use, which trends to follow, how to improve your site speed, how to improve your user experience, and much, much more.

 This is a detailed step-by-step guide, with individual walkthroughs for each tool.

 What is the Google algorithm?

 The Google algorithm calculates over 200 factors when deciding how to rank websites.
 This is a closely guarded secret to stop people gaming the system.

 Google’s algorithm is constantly evolving and we all have a part to play in it through the choices we make when we are browsing.

 Ultimately the role of the algorithm is to serve browsers with the best content for their query.
 Google’s own stated mission is:

 “To organize the world’s information and make it universally accessible and useful.”Google